msimerson/mail-dmarc/DEVELOP.md

     ... make more related changes ...
     git commit

-When you are done with that branch, you can merge it back into the master branch:
+When you are done with that branch, you can merge it back into the devel branch:

-    git checkout master
+    git checkout devel
     git merge fix-knob-handle

-When the branch is no longer useful, delete it:
+When the new feature branch is no longer useful, delete it:

     git branch -d fix-knob-handle